Orckestra/orc-shared/docs/actionsreducersselectors.md

 `defaultLocale`: Finds and returns the default locale for the application.
 This is the first entry in the supported locales list, or if no such list is given, falls back to `'en'`.

+## Navigation

+`selectTabGetter`: Creates a function that will get tabs by their path.
+Returns undefined on unknown path.

+`selectCurrentModuleName`: Searches up through the current route result for a module name.
+If none can be found, returns empty string.

+`selectMappedCurrentModuleList`: Gets the list of tab objects for the currently selected module.

 ## Route

 `paramSelector`: Returns the matched parameters of the current route.